Working papers

 Presented at ASREC Australasia 2023, LAGV 2023, ICDE 2023, World Cliometrics 2023, EDGE Jamboree 2023, 2023 European Winter Meeting of the Econometric Society, 2nd Diversity and Human Capital Workshop, CEPR Economic History Annual Symposium 2024

-"Female Entrepreneurship and Gender Norms: Theory and Evidence on Household Investment Choices"
+Previously presented as "Female Entrepreneurship and Gender Norms: Theory and Evidence on Household Investment Choices"

 With Renaud Bourlès, Timothée Demont & Roberta Ziparo